 Copyright by John T. Reed

-Although I am fond of intellectually-honest debate, about 90% to 95% of the statements made by my opponents to prove that I am wrong have been of the intellectually-dishonest variety.
-The same thing applies across the board.
+About 90% to 95% of the statements made by my opponents to prove that I am wrong have been of the intellectually-dishonest variety.
 Almost all arguments consist of one intellectually-dishonest debate tactic after another.
-The general failure to recognize these tactics as intellecutally-dishonest and invalid are one of the reasons why our country has gotten so screwed up.
+The general failure to recognize these tactics as intellectually-dishonest and invalid are one of the reasons why our country has gotten so screwed up.

 Lest I be accused of intellectually-dishonest debate myself, I hereby explain the difference.

 1. pointing out errors or omissions in your opponent’s facts

 2. pointing out errors or omissions in your opponent’s logic